-Rancocas State Park Loop is a 4.5 mile lightly trafficked loop trail located near Timbuctoo, New Jersey that features a river and is rated as moderate.
+Rancocas State Park Loop is a 4.5 mile lightly trafficked loop trail located near Hainesport, New Jersey that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Well marked, lightly used trails through a variety of ecosystems.
 Be aware that bugs can be plentiful throughout the spring and summer.

 It's been years since I have been here, my once favorite hiking spot in the area.
 Unfortunately this place changed my life and my husbands life for the worst.
 We both got Lyme disease from ticks from these woods.
 Him once, me twice.
 I have been unable to be cured and must live with this for the rest of my life.
 Despite taking all proper precautions we were both infected.
 Please be very aware of the very real risk of Lyme.
 We still hike all over the state and have never gotten Lyme or even found ticks on us from other parks.